mjackdk/ansible/README.md

 # ansible
 Ansible playbooks for Fedora Workstation, Fedora Server and macOS.
-Tested on F36 and Big Sur.
+Tested on Fedora 36 and Big Sur.

 ## Fedora Workstation